 - 1. Explain the procedure to patient/family. - 2.
 Verify/obtain signed consent. - 3.
 If an outpatient, verify that an adult responsible for transportation will be available at discharge. - 4.
-Obtain and document baseline nursing assessment to include: - Level of consciousness - History of any adverse or allergic drug reactions, including during anesthesia or sedation - Time of last oral intake - Height, weight, vital signs (T, HR, BP, RR) and baseline pulse oximetry - Current medications and time of last dose - Cardiac and respiratory assessment including EKG rhythm, breath sounds warmth/dryness of skin - Level of comfort - 5.
+Obtain and document baseline nursing assessment to include: - a.
+Level of consciousness - b.
+History of any adverse or allergic drug reactions, including during anesthesia or sedation - c.
+Time of last oral intake - d.
+Height, weight, vital signs (T, HR, BP, RR) and baseline pulse oximetry - e.
+Current medications and time of last dose - f.
+Cardiac and respiratory assessment including EKG rhythm, breath sounds - g.
+Level of comfort - h.
+Aldrete score - 5.
 Establish venous access.
 Document site, gauge etc. - 6.
-Document ASA score provided by physician - 7.
+Document ASA and Mallampati scores provided by physician - 7.
 Ensure that appropriately sized monitoring and resuscitation equipment is available - 8.
 Ensure that a "Time Out" is taken just prior to the procedure that includes verification of patient ID, consent, procedure and site.